Job Bicknell Ellis: Life

 Although he did not have any formal training as a botanist or mycologist, Ellis gradually took up mycological fieldwork and ultimately dedicated his life to the collection and exchange of dried fungal specimens.
-He created reference collections that were sold in sets of one hundred, or "centuries".
-The most important of these were the Fungi Nova-Caesarienses (Fungi of New Jersey) (1878) and the North American Fungi, issued in series from 1878 to 1894.
-The complete set of exsiccati numbered 3200 specimens.
+He created four exsiccata series as reference collections that were sold in sets of one hundred, or "centuries".
+The most important of these were the Fungi Nova-Caesarienses (Fungi of New Jersey) (1878) and the North American Fungi, issued in Series I and Series II from 1878 to 1898.
+The complete set of North American Fungi numbered 3600 specimens.
 The obituary of his wife, who died on July 18, 1899, elaborated her devotion to his work: Besides binding many of her husband's books and pamphlets, she prepared some three thousand blank books in which the North American Fungi were issued and in which the greater part of the Ellis collection was mounted.
-Besides this she arranged at least three fourths of the 200,000 specimens which were issued in this series and in the Fungi Columbiani, folding papers, inserting specimens, pasting labels and inserting in their places.
+Besides this she arranged at least three fourths of the 200,000 specimens which were issued in this exsiccata series and in the Fungi Columbiani, folding papers, inserting specimens, pasting labels and inserting in their places.

 Based in Newfield, New Jersey, Ellis maintained an extensive correspondence with many renowned American and European mycologists.
 In 1880, Ellis began to receive financial support from Benjamin Matlock Everhart, a wealthy merchant of West Chester, Pennsylvania.
 Together they co-authored North American Pyrenomycetes (1892).
 With William A. Kellerman, Ellis and Everhart founded the Journal of Mycology in 1885, a forerunner to Mycologia.
 Most of the articles in the first issues were written by Ellis.
 He published many of his newly discovered species in the journal, as well as the Botanical Gazette, Torrey Bulletin, American Naturalist, and Proceedings of the Philadelphia Academy.
 In 1896, near the end of his life, Ellis sold his collection of over 100,000 specimens to the New York Botanical Garden for its Cryptogamic Herbarium, including the types of 4,000 new species described by Ellis and his collaborators.
 The Garden Library also received a "large cache" of his letters in 1983.
-Ellis was a prolific author, and published over 500 scientific articles.
+Ellis was one of the most prolific authors of new fungal species, having formally described about 3520 in his career.
+He was also a prolific author, and published over 500 scientific articles.
 He died December 30, 1905, in Newfield.